Post-treatments for turning and milling parts

 This process not only promotes the life of your CNC parts but also reduces the susceptibility to breakage and cracking.

-✔ less stress in the component
+✔ less stress in the part

 ✔ lower distortion